 Spring Newsletter Article Submission Deadline.

-To allow for timely publication of "The Retired Teacher" newsletter, all items for submission must be received by January 18th., 2017 (Winter issue) and April 5th., 2017 (Spring issue).
+To allow for timely publication of "The Retired Teacher" newsletter, all items for submission must be received by April 5th., 2017 (Spring issue).

-Submitted items must be sent to to the RTO Newsletter Editor, prior to these dates.
+Submitted items must be sent to to the RTO Newsletter Editor, prior to this date.

 (December 14th, 2016) The Retired Teachers Organization has held a September Golf Tournament, open to all RTO members, on an annual basis since 1998.